florianbrinkmann/svg-social-menu/readme.txt

 5. Drag the widget “SVG Social Menu” in one of your widget areas

 == Changelog ==

+= 2.0.0 – 27.09.2019 =

+**Changed**

+* Use the menu item link text as screen reader text, instead of the channel name.
+This is a breaking change for those who left the link texts of the menu items empty, because in that case the social links now do not have a screen reader text anymore.
+To fix that, add link texts to the items via the menu editor.

 = 1.3.0 – 26.01.2019 =